 Live in Back Bay

 With Pathways you can book secure, comfortable student housing in the heart of this incredible neighborhood.
+We offer exclusive Boston housing discounts to students who book early.
 To find out how you can live and study in Back Bay, explore the links below, or get in touch.